exitroute/resume/README.md

 https://exitroute.github.io/resume/?token=1973

-Landing on the site without the URL does not deliver the data when requested.
+Landing on the site without this URL does not deliver the data when requested.

 A hack would be needed for that :)